MFErickson/Does-conspicuousness-relate-to-toxicity-in-butterflies/README.md

 - image of all ventral side of butterflies organized by detection time and kill percentage
 - spreadsheet build from the data spreadsheet that calculates all our variables.
 For description please see CSV-README.txt of R folder.
 - image of all of the butterfly images filtered by death percentage
-- Correlation plot of death proportion and dorsal/ventral detection time
+- Correlation plot of death proportion and dorsal/ventral detection time and of mean time difference and toxicity
 - Phylogenetic tree plotting genus effect on toxicity
 - plot analysing correlating detection time and number of plays.png